Downtown San Jose's Best Kept Secret

-As the resident and managing theatre company, Tabard has created a unique and intimate "Destination" for some of the best live music of all genres and most creative theatre productions, as well as a host of other performing arts events.
-TOSPS is also available for rent to private, for-profit, and non-profit organizations throughout the year, depending on availability.
+TABARD EVENTS is a program of THE TABARD THEATRE COMPANY, the resident and managing theatre company of Theatre on San Pedro Square (TOSPS).
+TABARD EVENTS presents some of the best live music from all genres, as well as a host of other performing arts events.
+TOSPS is a unique and intimate "Destination" and available for rent to private, for-profit, and non-profit organizations throughout the year.

 More about San Pedro Square

 Tabard Events presents